jlevy/lft/lft.md

 Today the rise of LLMs means more and more code is written by LLMs, with some human oversight and review.

-But this doesn't change the value of linting and type checking.
+But this doesn’t change the value of linting and type checking.
 In fact, it seems to make it all the more important.

 An interesting example: For decades, there have been debates among programmers about the